To Become Part of the National Historic Trail

 As an owner or manager of a certified trail site, segment, museum, or visitor center located near a congressionally designated National Historic Trail, you can request guidance from National Park Service experts in many specialities.
 In addition, all trails partners may apply for Challenge Cost Share matching funds to help protect a trail property, make it accessible, research its history, or tell its story.

-A brochure, How to Certify Your National Historic Trail Property October 2010 (345 KB pdf) is available for viewing and printing.
+A brochure, How to Certify Your National Historic Trail Property is available for viewing and printing.
+Please contact us if you would like a copy of the more in-depth Certification Guidebook.